TBD9rain/quick_ref/git.md

 ## Ignore specific files

-To ignore specific files while checking git status, add a file named `.gitignore` in local repository directory.
+To ignore specific files during checking git status, add a file named `.gitignore` in local repository directory.
+The `.gitignore` file specifies which files are intended to be ignored.

 For info about file ignorance method, check [github page](https://github.com/github/gitignore) or